 - + Rapid Healing

-I’m actually not 100% sure about this, it could also have been something combined with the Dew Dab or somethings else working alone.
+I’m actually not 100% sure about this, it could also have been something combined with the Dew Dab or something else working alone.
 I don’t use a lot of products, but unfortunately, I can’t always tell which ones are working specifically.
 They all seem to be working in symbiosis with each other and are all very potent and picked for absolute best ability to regenerate scar tissue.
 Nonetheless, during these six past weeks I’ve noticed new wounds healing faster, but I have been playing with fresh turmeric paste and aloe vera plant for the time being too, so nothing to get too excited for.

 It’s hard to tell if it actually did any job at making my acne scars fade any faster.
 Every month the redness and dark spots get lighter and lighter, and I’m now even comfortable shooting selfies again.
 It wasn’t like I after 3 weeks started noticing any huge results after I started using the Dew Dab.
 No, I noticed a difference as usually after 4-5 weeks.

 It may have helped some with smoothing out any ice pick-scars, but only time will eventually heal those things.

-I am a bit disappointed that it only lasted 6 weeks to be frank.
-Even with the 10% discount I got when I ordered it still makes it a bit too pricy counting price per use.
-And it’s even more expensive now with Swedish crown getting weaker.
+I am a bit disappointed that it only lasted 6 weeks, to be frank.
+Even with the 10% discount, I got when I ordered it still makes it a bit too pricy counting price per use.